-His family said Tuesday he collapsed and died outside his home at the south coast resort of Hastings on Monday.
-No cause of death was stated.
+Bratby’s family said Tuesday that he collapsed outside his home at the south coast resort of Hastings on Monday.
+No cause of death was given.

-Bratby’s output was prodigious - up to three paintings a day at some periods and, between 1967 and 1986, more than 1,000 paintings of such celebrities as the Queen Mother Elizabeth, actor Sir Alec Guinness and pop star Paul McCartney.
+Bratby’s output was prodigious - up to three paintings a day during some periods.
+Between 1967 and 1986, he produced more than 1,000 paintings of such celebrities as the Queen Mother Elizabeth, actor Sir Alec Guinness and pop star Paul McCartney.

 Bratby’s works hang in London’s Tate Gallery and New York’s Museum of Modern Art.
 He also painted works used in the 1958 film ″The Horse’s Mouth″ and the 1985 television series ″Mistral’s Daughter″.

 Bratby trained at London’s Royal College of Art.
 He left with three major awards in 1954 and the same year staged his first one-man exhibition in London.

 The Times of London said at the time that standing in front of his work, one could imagine ″what it would have been like to be confronted with a Van Gogh for the first time.″

 Bratby’s personality also made him a hit with art critics and journalists.
 Voicing fears that the individual is an endangered species, the bearded, pipe- smoking extrovert had a passionate dislike of what he called the ″egalitarian society.″